Main white wine varieties in Czechia

 Welschriesling gives pleasingly fresh wines which are full and well-balanced on the palate.
 In younger wines with a straw-green colour, one will find a wide variety of flavours ranging from fruity currants or gooseberry, through to scents of meadow flowers reaching up to delicate honeyed notes with a hint of raisins and sultanas in mature styles.
 This grape often forms the base for sparkling wines and is also well suited to cellaring.
 Wines from Welschriesling go perfectly well with cold starters, vegetable dishes, mature cheeses, light fish dishes, but also excel with an assortment of freshly made pork products.

-Year of entry in the National Register of Grape Varieties: 1941 | Origin: Not clear, perhaps France or Italy. | Current area in the Czech Republic: 1,182 ha (6.5%)
+Year of entry in the National Register of Grape Varieties: 1941 | Origin: not certain, perhaps France or Italy. | Current area in the Czech Republic: 1,117 ha (6.3%)

-Rulandské šedé/Pinot gris
+Rulandské šedé/Pinot Gris

 You can expect wines from this very old grape variety to have the characteristic aromas of red orange and honey, while the palate is full-bodied with ample, smooth flavours.
 The wines are golden-yellow in hue and typified by their glycerol content and alcohol, as well as their characteristic long-lasting aftertaste.
 In the wines, we can also find aromas of mango, pear, spices and botrytis tones as well as a typical hint of breadiness.
 Wonderful combinations can be had with rich and spicy dishes, while the sweeter wines are perfect with desserts.

-Year of entry in the National Register of Grape Varieties: 1941 | Origin: France, Pinot Noir bud mutation. | Current area in the Czech Republic: 1014 ha (5.6%)
+Year of entry in the National Register of Grape Varieties: 1941 | Origin: France, Pinot Noir bud mutation. | Current area in the Czech Republic: 1,053 ha (5.9%)

 Chardonnay